Chart Color Schemes

 Infrastructure

-Horsham Surrounds has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Horsham Surrounds has moderate levels of nearby infrastructure activity, ranking in the 47thth percentile nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch identified 21 projects likely impacting the region.
-Notable ones are Horsham Child Care Centre, Horsham South Structure Plan, Avonnefields Regional Development, and Horsham Residential Growth Areas Development.
-The following list details those most relevant:.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 21 projects that could impact this region.
+Notable ones include Horsham Child Care Centre, Horsham South Structure Plan, Avonnefields Regional Development, and Grampians Health's Horsham Hospital Campus Redevelopment Masterplan Implementation.
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.